Cray-HPE/docs-csm/operations/iuf/IUF.md

 #### `list-activities`

-The `list-activities` subcommand displays all activities present on the system, i.e. present in Argo.
+The `list-activities` subcommand displays all activities present on the system.

 The following arguments may be specified when invoking `iuf list-activities`: